 If you see someone being bullied be a good friend to them and encourage them to do the right thing by telling an adult.
 If they are too scared then you should tell a responsible adult immediately.
 Never join in!
 If you are not sure, speak to a responsible adult so that they can find out what is going on.

 How can parents/carers help with this?

-If parents/carers are aware that their child is being bullied, then they should contact their Form Tutor or Head of Year immediately
+If parents/carers are aware that their child is being bullied, then they should contact their Form Tutor or Year Co-ordinator immediately

 Parents should encourage their child to tell a teacher and not retaliate (for example, fight back or say nasty things).